 - Marry your girlfriend or get tied with a complete stranger.

-- Work hard and earn big cash or choose an ordinary job with minimal wage.
+- Work hard and earn big cash or choose an ordinary job with a minimum wage.

-- Drudge and start a business, or go for a stable job and spend hours in cubicle.
+- Drudge and start a business or go for a stable job and spend hours in a cubicle.

-All the choices you ever make have pros and cons.
+All the choices you ever make have their own pros and cons.
 They come tied with some regrets.
 Accept those.
 Accept your choices and the decisions you make.

 I wouldn’t regret the decisions I make.
 I accept whatever comes along with open arms.
 Some things can go wrong.
-It my job to set them right.
-I know that no choice is perfect, so I accept the ones I make, regardless of everything.
+It’s my job to set them right.
+I know that no choice is perfect, so I’d rather accept the ones I make, regardless of everything.